parley-messaging/android-library/README.md

 - Chat: Send and receive text messages by using Parley.
 - Images and gifs: Send and receive images, including gifs, within the chat.
 - Messages with actions: Provide custom action buttons, allowing the user to choose from a set of actions.
-- Carousel messages: A carousel of messages can be send from the agent when using rich messaging.
+- Carousel messages: Sending carousel messages as an agent when using rich messaging.
 - Nested messages: Carousel messages support the same features as other messages inside the chat.
 - Answer Suggestions: Agents can provide reply suggestions for users when using rich messaging.
 - Custom styling: Fully change the styling of the chat to match your brand.
 All elements can be styled based on your preference.
-- Accessibility: Full support for Talkback, Font Scaling, and Display Scaling for a more accessible experience.
+- Accessibility: Full support for TalkBack, font scaling, and display Scaling for a more accessible experience.

 ## Requirements